-Prereg: BIOL& 212, CHEM& 139 and CHEM& 161 (which may be taken concurrently) and a grade of 3.0 or better in high school biology.
-BIOL& 160 with a grade of 2.0 recommended Examination and comparison of the major non-animal eukaryotic kingdoms and divisions with emphasis on development, physiology, anatomy, taxonomy, plant evolution and adaptations.
+Prereg: BIOL& 160 with a minimum grade of 2.0 is required; CHEM& 139 or CHEM& 121 with a minimum grade of 1.5, or instructor

+Examination and comparison of the major non-animal eukaryotic kingdoms and divisions with emphasis on development, physiology, anatomy, taxonomy, plant evolution and adaptations.
 Introduction to ecosystems, population and community ecology.
 Lab included.